Latest Updates*

 Processing time: 5–7 days; up to 10–15 days in some cases

-Fee: Country-specific — check the fee table in the sidebar.
+Fee: Country-specific — check the fee in Official Links and Resources

 Rules That Apply to All Three Types

-• Non-extendable, non-convertible.
-Cannot be extended or changed to any other visa category under any circumstance.
+• e-Tourist visa is non-extendable and non-convertible.
+It cannot be extended or changed to any other visa category.

-• ETA status must show "GRANTED."
-Check your status on the official portal before travel.
-Do not travel if the status is still pending.
+• ETA status must show GRANTED.
+Check status at the official portal before travel.
+Do not travel if status is still pending.

 • ETA is linked to your passport.
 It cannot be transferred to a new passport.
 If you get a new passport after ETA grant, carry both passports.